graphql/graphql-spec/spec/Section 6 -- Execution.md

 is maintained through execution, ensuring that fields appear in the executed response in a stable and predictable order.

-CollectFields(objectType, selectionSet, variableValues, isDeferred, visitedFragments):
+CollectFields(objectType, selectionSet, variableValues, visitedFragments, parentPath, deferPath):

+- If {visitedFragments} is not provided, initialize it to the empty set.
 - Initialize {groupedFieldSet} to an empty ordered map of lists.
-- If {isDeferred} is not provided, initialize it to {false}.
-- If {visitedFragments} is not provided, initialize it to the empty set.
-- Initialize {groupedFields} to an empty ordered map of lists.
 - For each {selection} in {selectionSet}:
   - If {selection} provides the directive `@skip`, let {skipDirective} be that directive.